Let’s Put A Better Future On The Table

 But agriculture, particularly small-scale farming, is also the first victim of climate change, as farmers have to deal with devastating droughts interrupted by flash floods, and make longer and longer journeys to find water for their animals.
 Rising sea levels are threatening the survival of fishing communities, the acidification of the oceans is making them hostile to life and every day we are seeing more and more biodiversity loss and unstoppable desertification.

-Every single one of us can make a difference, starting by making some changes to our everyday shopping.
+But also, let’s keep in mind that every single one of us can make a difference, starting by making some changes to our everyday shopping.
 The combined effect of all of our choices together can push governments and the international community to finally start heading down the alternative route that our planet so desperately needs.